oracle-livelabs/adb/movie-stream-story-lite/apply-graph/apply-graph.md

     ![See the load job completed](images/task2step6.png " ")

+    **Note:** If the load into memory fails, retry Steps 2 and 3.

- Click on the Graphs icon again to see that the graph is now in memory.
+ Click the Graphs icon again to see that the graph is now in memory.

     ![See the graph loaded into memory](images/task2step7.png " ")